unitymakesus/threadcapital/wp-content/plugins/constant-contact-forms/readme.txt

 5. Basic Form

 == Changelog ==

+= 1.4.3 =
+* Fixed: Persistent spinner on Constant Contact Forms submit button when Google reCAPTCHA is anywhere on the page.
+* Fixed: Better messaging around debug logging when unable to write to the intended log file.
+* Updated: Changed the modal popup content for when we need to display Endurance Privacy Policy information.

+= 1.4.2 =
+* Fixed: Issue with mismatched meta key for per-form destination email address.
+* Fixed: Ability to successfully submit a form with Google reCAPTCHA enabled, but when not validated, with a custom redirect URL is set.
+* Fixed: Prevent errors if Debug Log location is not writeable by the plugin.

+= 1.4.1 =
+* Fixed: Issue with generic CSS selector causing other WordPress admin UI to be revealed unintentionally.
+* Fixed: Issue with emails losing submitted information due to newly mismatched md5 hash values for each field.
+* Updated: Re-added outlines styles in a couple of places in admin area for accessibility sake.
+* Updated: Made form ID optional during contact addition method for site owners using plugin for comment/login page signups.

+= 1.4.0 =
+* Added: Various styling options during the form building process.
+* Added: Initial Akismet integration to help aid with spam submissions.
+* Added: Clear form fields after successful AJAX-based form submissions.
+* Added: Clear success/error message after small delay, for AJAX-based form submissions.
+* Added: WordPress action hooks before and after form output.
+Useful to add your own output for a given form.
+* Added: Compatibility with "Call To Action" plugin.
+* Added: Include custom field labels in email notifications.
+* Added: Ability to customize who receives email notifications, per form.
+* Added: Frontend form submit button disabled if hidden honeypot field has changed.
+* Fixed: Consistently applied ctct_process_form_success filter to AJAX form submission success messages.
+* Fixed: Prevent errors with Constant Contact social links and array_merge issues.
+* Fixed: Prevent errors with array_key_exists() and the ctct_get_settings_option function.
+* Fixed: Wording around associated lists for a form, in the WordPress admin.
+* Fixed: Removed .gitignore files from /vendor folders.
+* Fixed: Prevent potential PHP warnings and notices in various areas.
+* Updated: Better support for emailing notifications to multiple recipiants.
+* Updated: Better disabling of submit button during AJAX-based submissions.
+* Updated: Tightened up form builder screen to not use so much space.

 = 1.3.7 =
 * Added: Logging functionality to help aid with debugging and the plugin not working as needed or expected.
 * Added: Passed form ID to filters related to including labels for custom fields.